mcembalest/eyeonthebenchmarks/README.md

 ## Features

 - Create new benchmarks with PDF documents
+- Import prompts from CSV files
 - Define custom test prompts and expected answers
 - Run multiple models on the same benchmark
+- Detailed token tracking (standard and cached input tokens)
+- Accurate cost calculation for each model
+- Latency measurement per prompt
+- CSV export for analysis in external tools
 - View and compare results across different models
 - Support for multiple benchmarks with the same PDF
 - Grid and table view for benchmark management